mit-cml/appinventor-sources/README.md

 We provide this code for reference and for experienced people who wish to operate their own App Inventor instance and/or contribute to the project.

-This code is tested and known to work with Java 11.
+This code is tested and known to work with Java 11 for building the project.

+### Java Version Requirements

+Note: Different parts of the App Inventor setup require different Java versions:

+- **Build (Ant / webapp):** Requires Java 11
+- **Local App Engine Development Server:** Requires Java 17 (as specified in appengine-web.xml)

+If you have multiple JDKs installed, ensure:
+- Java 11 is used when running Ant builds
+- Java 17 is used when running the local development server

+This distinction is important to avoid setup issues.

 ## Contributors